rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Without any actionable free will on the part of man, Christ could have simply said "follow your heart, for God has absolute sovereignty."
-Instead, he speaks and teaches with authority to stubborn and fallen humans, as if they were creatures possessing a God-given free will.
+Instead, he speaks and teaches with authority to fallen humans, as if they were creatures possessing a God-given free will.

 !!! quote "Matthew 7:7-8"